laminas/laminas-view/doc/book/zend.view.helpers.partial.md

 // in final partial view script:
 $view-partialLoop()-setObjectKey('model');
 ```
-This technique is particularly useful when passing `Zend\Db\ResultSet\ResultSet`s to
+This technique is particularly useful when passing `Laminas\Db\ResultSet\ResultSet`s to
 `partialLoop()`, as you then have full access to your row objects within the view scripts, allowing
 you to call methods on them (such as retrieving values from parent or dependent rows).